 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Shipowners Club reported total carbon emissions of approximately 2,150,440 kg CO2e.
 This figure includes Scope 1 emissions of about 44,740 kg CO2e, Scope 2 emissions of around 73,740 kg CO2e, and significant Scope 3 emissions totalling approximately 2,031,960 kg CO2e.
-The breakdown of Scope 3 emissions reveals that business travel accounts for about 1,781,440 kg CO2e, while purchased goods and services contribute approximately 107,330 kg CO2e.
-Currently, Shipowners Club has not established specific reduction targets or initiatives, nor do they participate in the Science Based Targets initiative (SBTi).
-Their emissions data is independently reported and not cascaded from any parent organisation.
-The club is committed to addressing climate change within the maritime industry, although specific commitments or pledges have not been disclosed.
+Within Scope 3, the largest contributors were business travel at about 1,781,440 kg CO2e and purchased goods and services at approximately 107,330 kg CO2e.
+Currently, Shipowners Club has not set specific reduction targets or initiatives, nor do they participate in the Science Based Targets initiative (SBTi).
+The organisation does not inherit emissions data from a parent company, ensuring that all reported figures are independently sourced.
+As a member of the maritime industry, Shipowners Club is positioned to address climate commitments, although specific pledges or initiatives have not been disclosed.
+The club's emissions data reflects its operational impact and highlights the importance of ongoing efforts to mitigate climate change within the shipping sector.

 Access structured emissions data, company-specific emission factors, and source documents